cebrusfs/popstar-solver/README.md

 ## Usage

-`color2txt.py` is hardcode the position of image, which is only tested on iPhone SE screen shot.
+`color2txt.py` now is hardcoded with the position of screenshot, which is supported on iPhone SE screenshot.

 ```
 ./color2txt.py screen_shot.png | depth=4 ./popstar_ai_openmp -